easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_SUCCESS.md

 Run: CREATE_DESKTOP_SHORTCUT.bat
 ```

-This creates a **"Q-IDE Topdog"** icon on your Desktop.
+This creates a **"Top Dog Topdog"** icon on your Desktop.

-Then **just double-click the icon** anytime to launch Q-IDE like any professional Windows application.
+Then **just double-click the icon** anytime to launch Top Dog like any professional Windows application.

 ### Option 2: Direct Launcher